Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Experiments and Results

 \subsection{Ablation study}

-In this section, we explore the influences of the proposed multitask consistency for semantic and height change detection.
-Initially, We demonstrate that the implicit information shared at the backbone stage yields benefits for height change detection while concurrently posing challenges for semantic change detection.
+This section explores the {impact} of the proposed multitask consistency for semantic and height change detection.
+Initially, {w}e demonstrate that the implicit information, shared at the backbone stage, yields benefits for height change detection but {introduces} challenges for semantic change detection.

 From the results of row 1 and row 3 in Table \ref{table-ablation_semantic}, an evident decline in semantic change detection can be observed.
-On the contrary, the height metric results from row 2 and row 3 indicate that the semantic hint is beneficial for estimating the height changes, even with only implicit shared information in the common backbone.
+Conversely, the height metric results from rows 2 and 3 demonstrate the utility of semantic hints for estimating in enhancing the height changes {estimation}, even with only implicit shared information in the common backbone.
 Figure \ref{fig_ablation1}(b)(c)(e)(f) illustrates some visual examples wherein the semantic branch exhibits improved recovery of height changes.
-However, it tends to introduce more noise in the background regions.
+However, it tends to introduce {additional} noise in the background regions.
 From the odd-numbered rows of columns (c) and (f), we can observe that the attention regions corresponding to the semantic output closely resemble height changes.
 This suggests a strong coupling between their learned representations, which is the reason why the inclusion of the height branch poses challenges for semantic change detection, resulting in suboptimal performance in both tasks, as demonstrated in Figure \ref{fig_ablation2}(b)(c)(e)(f).
 To alleviate the problem, we designed the pseudo-change branch for two purposes:

-1) When there is no hint from the semantic change branch available, it serves as a sub-complete semantic map to assist in the height change detection, resulting in an augmented height detection branch.
+1) {In the absence of semantic change hints}, it serves as a sub-complete semantic map to assist in the height change detection, resulting in an augmented height detection branch.
 Comparing row 2 to row 4 in Table \ref{table-ablation_semantic}, we found that the semantic hint from the pseudo change branch is even better than the original semantic branch.
 We speculate that it was attributed to the explicit soft thresholding process, which brings stronger prior about multitask relationship than the limited hints from shared backbone.
 The odd-numbered rows of the final column in Figure \ref{fig_ablation1} and \ref{fig_ablation2} provide a visualization of learned representation in the soft thresholding layer, which accurately locates some edge cases that were missed by the original multitask scenario.